fatihaksel/creativekidz.club/README.md

 * Droplet specific codes are in the [droplet folder](./droplet/)

 ## Open Data Integrations

-We have integrated Buffalo Open Data "Child Care Regulated Programs API".
+We have integrated Buffalo Open Data ["Child Care Regulated Programs API"](https://data.ny.gov/Human-Services/Child-Care-Regulated-Programs-API/fymg-3wv3).
 This data includes the licensed and registered child care programs in New York State.
-Feel free to browse dataset via the link https://data.ny.gov/Human-Services/Child-Care-Regulated-Programs-API/fymg-3wv3

 We use [The Socrata Open Data API (SODA)](https://dev.socrata.com/) to access the open data platform and created a python script to integrate the data.

 ## Team Members